-- Experience with Windows networking technologies and implementation.
+- An in-depth knowledge of Windows networking technologies and implementation.

-- Experience with Windows Server administration, maintenance, and troubleshooting.
+- An in-depth knowledge of Windows Server administration, maintenance, and troubleshooting.

-- Experience with Windows Client administration, maintenance, and troubleshooting
+- An in-depth knowledge of Windows Client administration, maintenance, and troubleshooting.

 - Students who attend this training can meet the prerequisites by obtaining equivalent knowledge and skills through practical experience as a Windows system administrator.
 No prerequisite courses are required.